 Incoming links can drive traffic directly to your site, but they also help tell search engines that someone thinks your site is valuable enough to warrant a visit.

 Google famously used links to develop their initial PageRank algorithm which made them the billion-dollar company they are today.
 The more links you had, the higher you ranked in the early Google search results.

-Today Google filters links to block sites which appear to be buying incoming links.
+Today Google filters links to penalize sites for linkbuildng for SEO which appear to be buying incoming links.
 But there are still a bunch of easy ways to get people to link to your site so you rank higher in the Google search results.

 Before You Get Incoming Links

 Before you start trying to get incoming links to your website, it’s useful for you to create a incoming link strategy for your off page SEO.